alexmiller63/health-information/health-log.md

-#Health Log
+# Health Log

 Historical measurements recovered from Apple Health are incorporated into this log as ordinary dated health entries.
-The complete underlying Apple Health export is preserved separately in apple-health.md⁠￼.

-June 16, 2026

-Measurements

-* Blood Glucose: 215 mg/dL at 5:00 pm

-Notes

-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 17, 2026

-Measurements

-* Blood Glucose:
-    * 7:30 am: 97 mg/dL
-    * 3:00 pm: 128 mg/dL
-    * 8:45 pm: 154 mg/dL

-Notes

-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 18, 2026

-Measurements

-* Blood Glucose:
-    * 7:51 am: 107 mg/dL
-    * 6:07 pm: 176 mg/dL

-Notes

-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 19, 2026

-Measurements

-* Blood Pressure: ~126/76 mmHg
-* Blood Glucose:
-    * 8:30 pm: 87 mg/dL
-    * 9:00 pm: 144 mg/dL

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 20, 2026

-Measurements

-* Blood Pressure: ~140/76 mmHg
-* Blood Glucose: 107 mg/dL at 5:15 am

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 22, 2026

-Measurements

-* Blood Pressure: ~153/84 mmHg
-* Blood Glucose: 123 mg/dL at 8:45 am

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 23, 2026

-Measurements

-* Blood Glucose: 94 mg/dL at 7:00 am

-Notes

-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 24, 2026

-Measurements

-* Blood Pressure: ~148/76 mmHg

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurement recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 25, 2026

-Measurements

-* Blood Pressure: ~120/57 mmHg
-* Blood Glucose: 117 mg/dL at 11:45 am

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 26, 2026

-Measurements

-* Blood Pressure: ~116/61 mmHg
-* Blood Glucose: 116 mg/dL at 11:20 am

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 27, 2026

-Measurements

-* Blood Pressure: ~129/70 mmHg
-* Blood Glucose: 140 mg/dL at 7:57 am

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 28, 2026

-Measurements

-* Blood Pressure: ~155/76 mmHg
-* Blood Glucose: 92 mg/dL at 7:45 am

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 29, 2026

-Measurements

-* Blood Pressure: ~151/68 mmHg
-* Blood Glucose: 98 mg/dL at 5:50 am

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.

-⸻

-June 30, 2026

-Measurements

-* Blood Pressure: ~153/74 mmHg
-* Blood Glucose:
-    * 7:45 am: 109 mg/dL
-    * 7:00 pm: 197 mg/dL
-    * 9:56 pm: 112 mg/dL

-Notes

-* Blood pressure reconstructed from an Apple Health monthly graph and is approximate.
-* Historical measurements recovered from Apple Health.
-See apple-health.md for the complete raw export.
+The complete underlying Apple Health export is preserved separately in `apple-health.md`.

+---

+## June 16, 2026

+### Measurements

+- Blood Glucose: 215 mg/dL at 5:00 pm

+### Notes

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 17, 2026

+### Measurements

+- Blood Glucose:

+  - 7:30 am: 97 mg/dL

+  - 3:00 pm: 128 mg/dL

+  - 8:45 pm: 154 mg/dL

+### Notes

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 18, 2026

+### Measurements

+- Blood Glucose:

+  - 7:51 am: 107 mg/dL

+  - 6:07 pm: 176 mg/dL

+### Notes

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 19, 2026

+### Measurements

+- Blood Pressure: ~126/76 mmHg

+- Blood Glucose:

+  - 8:30 pm: 87 mg/dL

+  - 9:00 pm: 144 mg/dL

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 20, 2026

+### Measurements

+- Blood Pressure: ~140/76 mmHg

+- Blood Glucose: 107 mg/dL at 5:15 am

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 22, 2026

+### Measurements

+- Blood Pressure: ~153/84 mmHg

+- Blood Glucose: 123 mg/dL at 8:45 am

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 23, 2026

+### Measurements

+- Blood Glucose: 94 mg/dL at 7:00 am

+### Notes

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 24, 2026

+### Measurements

+- Blood Pressure: ~148/76 mmHg

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurement recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 25, 2026

+### Measurements

+- Blood Pressure: ~120/57 mmHg

+- Blood Glucose: 117 mg/dL at 11:45 am

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 26, 2026

+### Measurements

+- Blood Pressure: ~116/61 mmHg

+- Blood Glucose: 116 mg/dL at 11:20 am

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 27, 2026

+### Measurements

+- Blood Pressure: ~129/70 mmHg

+- Blood Glucose: 140 mg/dL at 7:57 am

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 28, 2026

+### Measurements

+- Blood Pressure: ~155/76 mmHg

+- Blood Glucose: 92 mg/dL at 7:45 am

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 29, 2026

+### Measurements

+- Blood Pressure: ~151/68 mmHg

+- Blood Glucose: 98 mg/dL at 5:50 am

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

+## June 30, 2026

+### Measurements

+- Blood Pressure: ~153/74 mmHg

+- Blood Glucose:

+  - 7:45 am: 109 mg/dL

+  - 7:00 pm: 197 mg/dL

+  - 9:56 pm: 112 mg/dL

+### Notes

+- Blood pressure reconstructed from an Apple Health monthly graph and is approximate.

+- Historical measurements recovered from Apple Health.
+See `apple-health.md` for the complete raw export.

+---

 ## July 1, 2026